thiagodp/concordialang/docs/en/actions.md

 ## `saveScreenshot`

+> Takes a screenshot an saves into a file.

 ```gherkin
 When I save a screenshot to "foo.png"
   and I take a photo to "bar.png"
 ```

 ## `scrollTo`

+> Scrolls to a certain element.

 ```gherkin
 When I scroll to <#foo>